hariprasad12994/charvec/README.md

-Yet another string library written in plain [modern] C. Currently the library supports dynamically allocated length prefixed 'Pascal' strings.
+On the quest for safety, yet another string library written in plain [modern] C. Currently the library supports dynamically allocated length prefixed 'Pascal' strings.

+## Background
 There is no automatic memory management features baked into C. For instance, like Rust's Borrow Checking and C++'s RAII.
 C as always requires the developer to ensure that  memory is allocated, deallocated and accessed accordingly.